inertialsense/docs.inertialsense.com/docs/user-manual/application-config/imu_ins_gnss_configuration.md

 ## Translation

 The IMX can be mounted and operated in any arbitrary orientation.
-It is often desirable and conventional to translate the IMX output so that it is rotated into the vehicle frame and located at certain location for control and navigation of the vehicle.
+It is often desirable and conventional to translate the IMX output so that it is translated into the vehicle frame located at certain point for control and navigation of the vehicle.
 This is done using the ***Sensor Rotation***, ***INS Rotation***, and ***INS Offset*** parameters.

 In most common applications, output is translated to the vehicle frame (X to the front, Y to the right, and Z down):